AquaVoidstar/AquaVoidstar.github.io/_posts/2021-05-04-Most-Votes.md

         temp.append(n)
 VAvotes["VoteRatio"] = temp
 ```
 You may have to clean the population data a bit as the date formatting is a little different than the most votes of all time.
 We also add an additional column for this information.
-As expected, applying population growth to this data produces a seesaw correction where politicians on the left side receive a little bit of a boost while on teh right, there is a bit of a reduction.
+As expected, applying population growth to this data produces a seesaw correction where politicians on the left side receive a little bit of a boost while on the right, there is a bit of a reduction.

 ![image tooltip here](/assets/img/graphs/2021-05-04VARatio.png)